What is e-learning?

 Is this course being sponsored via advertisement?

-The costs for hosting this course on world-class servers are entirely met by the modest contributions made by participants.
-This is backed up by private funding on the part a course author committed to its independence.
+The costs for hosting this course on world-class servers are entirely met by voluntary contributions include some by course participants (as and when mutually agreed upon).

 And what about any other questions not yet covered here?

 For comments or suggestions on musical and cultural subjects covered by the course itself, kindly use the course forums and personal communication within your course; simply log into the course and express yourself in a course forum offered for this purpose!